 Source: S&P Capital IQ.
 Data is current as of last fully reported fiscal quarter.
 Dollar values in millions.
 FCF = free cash flow.
 FY = fiscal year.
 TTM = trailing 12 months.

-Over the past 12 months, Blount International generated $14.3 million cash while it booked net income of $39.9 million.
-That means it turned 1.6% of its revenue into FCF.
+Over the past 12 months, Blount International burned $0.7 million cash while it booked net income of $39.6 million.
+That means it burned through all its revenue and more.
 That doesn't sound so great.
 FCF is less than net income.
 Ideally, we'd like to see the opposite.

 All cash is not equal

 Unfortunately, the cash flow statement isn't immune from nonsense, either.
 That's why it pays to take a close look at the components of cash flow from operations, to make sure that the cash flows are of high quality.
 What does that mean?
 To me, it means they need to be real and replicable in the upcoming quarters, rather than being offset by continual cash outflows that don't appear on the income statement (such as major capital expenditures).

 For instance, cash flow based on cash net income and adjustments for non-cash income-statement expenses (like depreciation) is generally favorable.
 An increase in cash flow based on stiffing your suppliers (by increasing accounts payable for the short term) or shortchanging Uncle Sam on taxes will come back to bite investors later.
 The same goes for decreasing accounts receivable; this is good to see, but it's ordinary in recessionary times, and you can only increase collections so much.
 Finally, adding stock-based compensation expense back to cash flows is questionable when a company hands out a lot of equity to employees and uses cash in later periods to buy back those shares.

 So how does the cash flow at Blount International look?
 Take a peek at the chart below, which flags questionable cash flow sources with a red bar.